crdroid-devices/crdroid_official_devices/README.md

     "xda_thread": "xda url"
   }
 ```
-For any more information, please ask kindly over our Hangouts page
+For any more information, please ask kindly over our Telegram channel